thecoder-elite/Attendance-Management-System-using-Kivy-and-OpeCV/README.md

 How to use the app:
 1. take multiple images of a student and name them in order 1.jpg to n.jpg
 2. store these images in a folder named as the student's name
-3. move these folder into images folder in the project
+3. move these folder into a folder named "images" in the project
 4. then run the faces-trained.py file
 5. finally run the main.py file to access the app